 The following diagram shows an example of two configured search patterns' behavior on a timeline.
 The first search pattern is table type, and the second search pattern is range type.

-The following diagram shows the length of sleeps in search pattern 1 in Example of two different types of search patterns.
+The following diagram shows the sleep lengths in search pattern 1 in Example of two different types of search patterns.

-The following diagram shows the length of sleeps in search pattern 2 in Example of two different types of search patterns.
+The following diagram shows the sleep lengths in search pattern 2 in Example of two different types of search patterns.
 The sleep time reaches the <final_sleep> value in 10 minutes according to the <time_to_final_sleep> parameter.

 The following command example configures one range type search pattern without the optional <time_to_final_sleep> parameter: